RobTrew/prelude-applescript/AS Prelude MD/drawTree2.md

                         set indented to leftPad(w)
                         set lmrs to map(f, xs)
-                        if blnCentered then
+                        if blnCompressed then
-                            set sep to {"│"}
+                            set sep to {}
                         else
-                            set sep to {}
+                            set sep to {"│"}
                         end if

                         tell lmrFromStrings